 Before and after photos.
 Before 3KW Victron Multiplus drawing from one end of bank.
-Batteries rearranged in the tray to limit cable runs and fit a Victron BMV700 Monitor, and if you look carefully they’re properly balanced.
+Batteries rearranged in the tray to limit cable runs and fit a Victron BMV700 Monitor.
+If you look carefully they’re now properly balanced.
+Used best quality copper tube terminals with 50mm tinned cable.

 Fit a solar power system for a livaboard continuous cruiser in Sheffield Basin.